 - 16. A permanent-rank supervisor will approve or disapprove a member's request to issue more than three (3) citations arising from a single incident, and/or make an arrest for a Lesser Offense.
 Supervisors shall ensure that the issuance of multiple citations or arrest is non-discriminatory, based on the existence of probable cause, and that the member adhered to departmental policy when determining when to verbally warn and counsel, issue a citation, or arrest a person for Lesser Offenses. - 17.
-Supervisors must document and take appropriate action to address violations or deficiencies in members' arrest requests and recommendations, including releasing the person, recommending non-disciplinary corrective action for the involved member, and/or referring the incident for administrative or criminal investigation.
+Supervisors must document and take appropriate action to address violations or deficiencies in members' arrest requests and recommendations, including releasing the person, explaining reasons for rejecting requests/recommendations, and/or referring the incident for administrative or criminal investigation.